slaclab/sdf-docs/conda.md

 Conda environments are designed to isolate a Python application and its dependencies.
 However, scientific applications frequently have a large number of heavyweight dependencies (e.g., `numpy` and `pandas`) that can utilize a large amount of disk space, as well as needing to be built against specific platforms and architectures for compatibility and performance.
 Additionally, re-deploying a Python application and its accompanying dependencies within a Conda environment to other systems (e.g., deploying the same application to SLAC and NERSC) can be time-consuming and lead to future maintenance issues as different deployments fall out of sync.
 Containerization (see: https://aws.amazon.com/what-is/containerization/) allows for the creation of an image that contains a full application stack all the way down to the operating system, which can be run on systems using a compatible container runtime such as `Docker`, `Podman`, `Apptainer`, etc. A Python application, with its accompanying Conda environment, Python packages, and the Conda installation itself, can be built into a container image.
 This can offer much more portability, especially when running applications in multiple high performance compute environments such as S3DF.

-### Docker/OCI images
+### Creating Container Images

+Container images can be built with a variety of tools in different container image formats, e.g. `Dockerfile` or Apptainer Definition files (`.def`), it is recommended to use a format that conforms to the [Open Container Initiative (OCI)](https://opencontainers.org/) standard for both portability and compatibility with the available userspace container runtime on S3DF ([Apptainer](https://apptainer.org/)).
+Docker images are supported by most container runtimes including Apptainer, thus allowing the container images to be used at multiple compute facilities.

-Due to the fact that Docker's container build utility (e.g. `docker build...`) requires admin privileges on the host build system, users must create their Docker/OCI container images on a non-S3DF host where they have admin privileges (e.g. a work laptop with sudo access).
-Once built, upload the container image to a container repository such as [GitHub Container Registry (ghcr.io)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), then pull the remotely-hosted container image onto S3DF using the Apptainer container runtime.
-Docker/OCI images are supported by most container runtimes, thus allowing portability to use the same container image at multiple compute facilities.
+Due to the fact that Docker's container build utility (e.g. `docker build...`) requires admin privileges on the host build system, users must create their Docker container images on a non-S3DF host where they have admin privileges (e.g. a work laptop with `sudo` privileges).
+Once built, the container image can be uploaded to an online container repository such as [GitHub Container Registry (ghcr.io)](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), and pulled onto S3DF using the Apptainer container runtime.
+The following diagram shows the development lifecycle for an application container used on S3DF:

 > [!NOTE]
 > The host system platform and architecture where a container image is built may differ from the platform and architecture where the container is run.
 For example, container images can be built on a MacOS or Windows host system, while S3DF batch nodes are on RHEL8/Rocky Linux 8 (and will be migrated to Rocky Linux 9).
 Docker and other container build tools can be configured to target different platforms and architectures, so ensure that the built container image is compatible with the platform and architecture on S3DF nodes.
 For more information, see: https://docs.docker.com/build/building/multi-platform/.